ondanje/AirBnB_clone_v3/README.md

 ## License
 Public Domain.
 No copy write protection.

-updated by Cyril and Kiddie
+updated by Cyril Ondanje and Kidiavayi Omeno